A two week winter road trip around the Scottish Highlands

 Day 9: Glenfinnan Viaduct

 My good friend and local adventure guide Matt dug out the cross-country skis and headed up the valley while I soaked in the magical views.
+Seeing it covered in snow was once thing, but the distinct lack of other people made it even more special.

 Day 10: The Mamores

-The forecast was for a mixed bag of weather with blanket of low cloud, snow, and a 40% chance of Cloud free peaks.
+The forecast was for a mixed bag of weather with blanket of low cloud, snow, and a 40% chance of cloud free peaks.
+We awoke to blue skies and instantly regretted deciding to time our hike for around sunset.

 Today we had planned to tackle a hike in the Mamores mountain range above Fort William, ticking off the munros of Mullach nan Coiren and of Stob Ban.